jasimghadiyali9-cloud/Stock-Market-Analysis-Yahoo-Finance-Data-/README.md

 # 📈 Stock Market Analysis (Yahoo Finance Data)
 Conducted stock market analysis using Python, SQL, and Power BI to evaluate trends, volatility, and returns.
 Applied time-series techniques and visualizations to compare performance across stocks and derive insights for investment and risk assessment

 ## 📌 Business Problem
-Investors face difficulty in analyzing large volumes of stock market data to identify trends, volatility, and optimal investment opportunities.
-This project analyzes historical stock data to uncover performance patterns, risk-return relationships, and actionable insights for data-driven decision-making.
+Investors struggle to interpret large-scale stock data to identify profitable and stable investment opportunities.
+This project analyzes historical stock data to uncover performance trends, volatility patterns, and risk-return relationships for smarter decision-making.

 ---

 ## 🎯 Objective
-- Analyze historical stock price movements (2018–2023)
+- Analyze stock price trends from 2018–2023
-- Identify trends, volatility, and return patterns
+- Identify high-return and low-risk stocks
-- Compare performance across multiple stocks
+- Understand volatility and trading behavior
-- Enable data-driven investment strategies
+- Enable data-driven investment insights

 ---